top of page

 Question:

 The use of this equipment is typically recommended when a visual inspection of the supply vents reveals signs of dirt and debris.
-Under normal HVAC operating conditions, with regular air filter replacements, the supply ducts and vents should remain clean.
+Under normal HVAC operating conditions, with the air filter being replaced regularly, the supply ducts and vents should be fairly clean.
 However, if dirt and debris are present in the supply ducts, it indicates that contaminants have bypassed the HVAC filter, traveling from the return ducts back to the supply vents.
 This suggests poor maintenance of the air duct system, requiring not only thorough cleaning of all return vents but also comprehensive cleaning of all supply vents (what we call Deep Cleaning Service).

 Question: